Old Head Beach, Mayo: Parking, Swimming & Safety

 Parking

-There is a decent sized car park on the left hand side when you come down the hill and to date, even on a busy day, we have always got parking there.
+There is a large car park on the left hand side when you come down the hill and to date, even on a busy day, we have always got parking there.
 It’s nice and shaded too to keep your car cool on warm days (yes, they exist!)

 Toilets